(Also known as a Fractured Fibula, Fractured Lateral Malleolus, Broken Fibula)

 If you would like to link to this article on your website, simply copy the code below and add it to your page:

 A fibula fracture is a relatively common condition characterized by a break in the smaller of the long bones of the lower leg, known as the fibula.
 Symptoms typically include a sudden onset of sharp, intense, outer ankle or lower leg pain at the time of injury.
 This often causes the patient to limp or be unable to weight bear.
-Appropriate fracture management combined with assessment and treatment by a physiotherapist is vital for an optimal outcome.
+Appropriate fracture management combined with an appropriate physiotherapy rehabilitation program is vital for an optimal outcome.

 Return to the top of Fibula Fracture.